 This post contains compensated links.

-The Zion Riverside Walk is the feeder hike to the famous Narrows hike.
-But, this easy walk is much more than simply a way to get to the Narrows.
+The Zion Riverside Walk is on a paved trail which run parallel to the Virgin River.
+It’s the feeder hike to the famous Narrows hike.
+But, this easy Zion hike is much more than simply a way to get to the Narrows.

 Riverside Walk Stats